1. Who was the founder of the autonomous state of Awadh?

 35. Who succeeded Asaf-ud-Daula as Nawab of Awadh?

-a) Saadat Ali Khan II
+A) Saadat Ali Khan II

-b) Ghazi-ud-Din Haidar
+B) Ghazi-ud-Din Haidar

-c) Shuja-ud-Daulah
+C) Shuja-ud-Daulah

-d) Nasir-ud-Din Haidar
+D) Nasir-ud-Din Haidar

 Explanation: He became Nawab in 1798 under British influence.

-36. The Nawab of Awadh who ceded half of his territories to the British in 1801 was:
+36. The Nawab of Awadh who ceded half of his territories to the British in 1801 was ___________.

-a) Asaf-ud-Daula
+A) Asaf-ud-Daula

-b) Saadat Ali Khan II
+B) Saadat Ali Khan II

-c) Wajid Ali Shah
+C) Wajid Ali Shah

-d) Shuja-ud-Daulah
+D) Shuja-ud-Daulah

 Explanation: He ceded territory under pressure of Lord Wellesley.